Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

-Growing up summer wasn’t summer with out fresh peaches.
-Mom would make peach jelly, peach pie filling, peach cobbler and peach pies.
+Growing up summer wasn’t summer without fresh peaches.
+Mom would make peach jelly, peach pie filling, peach cobbler, and peach pies.
 Peach pies are traditionally round, topped with a crust and if you’re like me, always served warm with vanilla bean ice cream.
-Now the round type pies are what’s expected when you tell someone one you’ve made a pie however you know me I like to mix it up; give the unexpected.

 Okay fine, I’ll fess up.
-Honestly I didn’t want to be bothered with rolling the crust out, then having to roll out a 2nd one to make it pretty.
+Honestly, I didn’t want to be bothered with rolling the crust out, and then having to roll out a 2nd one to make it pretty.
 And the thought of having perfect fluted edges… oy!
-I just wasn’t feeling all that effort (not that it’s a lot but still).
-I wanted pie, but I also wanted lazy.
-Wha?
-Don’t judge me. lol

 That’s when I decided to go with a slab pie.
 Now I haven’t had a slab pie for eons; probably not since I was little and it was one of our summer neighborhood picnics.
 Slab pies are one of the best types of desserts to make for a crowd.
 They are portable and easy to eat.
 You don’t need utensils and you don’t have to worry about this delicate flaky crust that could fall apart when you’re trying to manhandle/shove it in your face.

-→ To remove the skin you must first start with firm, ripe peaches.
-You want peaches that are firm, yet yield a bit when you press them with your finger; this is a sign the peaches are actually ripe (and will taste good).
+- To remove the skin you must first start with firm, ripe peaches.
+You want firm peaches, yet yield a bit when you press them with your finger; this is a sign the peaches are ripe (and will taste good).

-→ Now the key is once you drop it in is only allow the peach to sit in the water for 30 seconds, not 30 seconds after it starts to boil.
+- Now the key is once you drop it in only allow the peach to sit in the water for 30 seconds, not 30 seconds after it starts to boil.
 Got it?
 Once you place it in the water, keep it in there for 30 seconds.

-→ Using a slotted spoon, remove the peaches from the pot and immediately place in an ice water bath.
+- Using a slotted spoon, remove the peaches from the pot and immediately place them in an ice water bath.

-→ After 10 seconds, remove the peach from the ice water bath and gently grab one part of the skin and pinch.
+- After 10 seconds, remove the peach from the ice water bath gently grab one part of the skin, and pinch.
 The skin should just slip right off.
 If it doesn’t use a knife to peel the remaining skin.

 Peach Slab Pie with Streusel Crumble